 Author: Todd Becker, PCI QSA, ISO 27001 Auditor Phishing is by no means a new topic in today’s news.
 But the increasing complexity and targeted nature of attacks have evolved to a level of sophistication that is even phooling knowledgeable members of the IT community.
 The end result could just be embarrassing, but it could also […]

 ‘Malware’ has come a long way – next-gen malware.
 From merely annoyance applications coded by bored engineering students for notoriety all the way to professionally developed stealth applications for financial gains and stealing state secrets.
 According to Verizon’s 2012 Data Breach Investigations Report, 69% of the breaches were attributed to malware infections.
 The business impact of […]

 I thought this was an interesting article out of Dark Reading lately – “AutoCAD Worm Targets Design Documents in Possible Espionage Campaign”.

 Can’t state it often enough – Cyber security awareness training is more important than ever.
 Many of the incidents we respond to are caused by malware being downloaded by users.
 Once it’s in your network, it’s only going to propagate.
 It’s like a bad roach infestation.

 Again, from a Dark Reading article, Microsoft Studies 10 Years of Malware and Threats.
 Microsoft, in celebration of the 10-year anniversary of the launch of its Trustworthy Computing Initiative, published a special edition of its Security Intelligence Report.
-They looked at the past 10 years and how the threat landscape has evolved.
+They looked at the past 10 years and how the cyber threat landscape has evolved.